 1. Ensures the University's compliance with all applicable equal opportunity and affirmative action laws and regulations through development, implementation, management, and updating of the University's Equal Opportunity Program and Affirmative Action Plan, and by monitoring and evaluating the equal opportunity and affirmative action activities of all colleges, academic, and administrative departments of the University.

-2. Provides senior administrators with significant information regarding the effectiveness of the University's Equal Opportunity Program and Affirmative Action Plan through the preparation and analysis of regularly scheduled and special requested studies and reports, including the annual updating of the Affirmative Action Plan, reports using data from the Integrated Post-Secondary Education Data System (IPEDS) or comparable report, an Annual Report to the Vice President for Diversity and Inclusion on equal employment opportunity and affirmative action, and activity reports as needed for review with the Director of Human Resources and vice presidential units.
+2. Provides senior administrators with significant information regarding the effectiveness of the University's Equal Opportunity Program and Affirmative Action Plan through the preparation and analysis of regularly scheduled and special requested studies and reports, including the annual updating of the Affirmative Action Plan, reports using data from the Integrated Post-Secondary Education Data System (IPEDS) or comparable report, an Annual Report to the President on equal employment opportunity and affirmative action, and activity reports as needed for review with the Director of Human Resources and vice presidential units.

 3. Assures that the University's employment practices are in compliance with federal and state regulations by monitoring employment practices, including compliance with the University's Hiring Procedures Handbook, and advising senior administrators regarding non-compliant practices, procedures or policies.

 4. Reviews and approves the potential candidate pools and interview recommendations for executive, administrative, faculty, and professional searches to ensure that diversity search guidelines are followed.

 5. Assures the proper application of policies and regulations regarding reported discrimination/harassment incidents by processing all such complaints from faculty, staff, and students in accord with the Grievance Procedures in the Affirmative Action Plan and advising all complainants of all other options available, both within the University and outside the University.